 Now that you have your computer being backed up by Time Machine (or whichever automated system you prefer), it's a good idea to make a second copy.
 There are many ways of going about this.

-First of all, there’s the standard manual route.
+First of all, there's the standard manual route.
 As I used to do, you could manually drag and drop all of your essential files and folders onto an additional external drive.
-While this is a functional backup solution, it’s by no means practical, falling foul of all of the issues listed previously.
-We can improve this considerably.
+While this is a functional backup solution, it's by no means practical, falling foul of all of the issues listed previously.
+You can improve this considerably.

 Automate.
 The second option is to purchase an additional external drive and simply create another Time Machine (or equivalent) duplicate of your system.
 You can create multiple Time Machine backups and it makes sense to utilise this.

 You'd simply need to leave this additional drive plugged into your system or, alternatively, you can plug it in at regular intervals and it will happily continue making a fresh backup of your system.
 If a drive is absent for some time, Time Machine will even warn you that you haven't made a backup in a while, but it's still open to your discretion.

 Finally, depending on your choice of original backup drive, it may offer it's own bespoke solution.
 For example, My WD MyCloud has its own integrated backup feature.
 The drive itself features a USB input, allowing me to connect an additional external hard drive in a 'daisy chain' fashion.

 I can then configure this additional drive as a backup system of the MyCloud, meaning that the Time Machine backup (and any other files on the MyCloud) is duplicated and voilà: a backup of the backup.
 Once again, this is totally automatic, so I never have to worry.